Auth

 Selection Algorithm

 The selection algorithm contains the logic to select one connector for an incoming token.
 The algorithm can be specified within the module config using the key selection_algorithm.
-In case the charging station has only one connector, the selection of a connector is pretty straight-forward because there is only one that is available.
-The selection algorithm becomes relevant in case the Auth module manages authorization requests for multiple connectors.
+When only a single EVSE/connector is referenced by the request, that connector is selected immediately regardless of the configured algorithm (single-EVSE fast path).
+The selection algorithm only becomes relevant when the Auth module manages authorization requests for multiple connectors.

 • PlugEvents